 If using SUL band, up to 5-times gain can be reached for 5% user throughput since such users benefit from the lower path loss and the sufficient bandwidth in the SUL band.

+and/or harmonic interference.Intermodulation , but harmonic interference cannot be solved this way.can beThese bands can also be used for CA.

+TO PC

-While the 1800 MHz SUL band and the 3400-3800 MHz frequencies may be related by second-order inter-modulation products, suchinterference can be always avoided by ensuring the MS always uses one of the two uplinks only.
+While the 1800 MHz SUL band and the 3400-3800 MHz frequencies may be related by second-order inter-modulation products, such interference can be always avoided by ensuring the MS always uses one of the two uplinks only.
 When configured with the two uplinks, the MS is configured with timing patterns that ensure uplink transmissions only in time-division multiplexing manner, as specified in 3GPP.
 Other choices of SUL frequencies are also available in bands specified by 3GPP (e.g. 700, 800 or 900 MHz), where second-order inter-modulation products would not appear in the 3400-3800 MHz band.
 TDM patterns to avoid the same inter-modulation products are also specified in 3GPP for LTE-NR dual connectivity with or without the use of a SUL.

 Interference mitigation for unsynchronised operation with ECC baseline out of block power limit

-As it was mentioned in Section 2.2, the ECC has defined the restricted baseline out of block power limit for unsynchronised and semi-synchronised operation of MFCN BSs (see ECC Decision (11)06 Table 4).[3]
+As it was mentioned in Section 2.2, the ECC has defined the restricted baseline out of block power limit for unsynchronised and semi-synchronised operation of MFCN BSs (see ECC Decision (11)06 (October 2018) Table 4 [3].
+However, the ECC Decision allows CEPT Administrations to define a "relaxed alternative “restricted baseline limit” applying to specific implementation cases to ensure a more efficient usage of spectrum […] depending on national circumstances." ).

 The practical interference criteria adopted to derive the ECC restricted baseline limit is 5% degradation in the mean UL throughput of the victim MFCN due to ACLR of interfering BS, with the understanding that interference is not dominated by the adjacent channel selectivity (ACS) of the victim BS.
 The limits were derived from a study (see ANNEX 3: in ECC Report 281) which considered the interfering and victim MFCNs consisting of Macro BSs in a hexagonal grid (19 sites with three cells each) with an inter-site distance (ISD) of 500 metres.
 The study considered a shift of the victim MFCN with respect to the interfering MFCN by 70 metres (representing a conservative, not worst case, scenario) and by 288 metres (the best-case scenario).
 The restricted baseline limit was then derived considering the 70 metres shift.
-Coexistence in case of uncoordinated collocated sites (e.g. two base stations installed in different corners on the same rooftop and possibly pointing at each other) corresponds to the worst-case scenario.
+Coexistence in case of uncoordinated collocated sites (e.g. two base stations installed in different corners on the same rooftop and possibly pointing at each other) would correspond to the worst-case scenario.